Festivals & Events

 A traditional dance is the centerpiece of Iwate's largest festival

-It features the largest taiko drumming performance in the world, listed in the listed in the Guinness Book of World Records
+It features the largest taiko drumming performance in the world, listed in the Guinness Book of World Records

 Morioka Sansa Odori Festival is considered one of the five great festivals of the Tohoku region